sst/guide/about/culture.md

 Here’s a rough step-by-step process that we try to follow.

-Let’s assume we get a message on Slack or somebody opens an issue on GitHub.
+Let’s assume we get a message on Discord or somebody opens an issue on GitHub.

 1. Start by understanding what the user is trying to do.
     - If it’s a bug, understand what's causing it.
 We don't need to have a solution, but we need to get all the information required to debug the issue.
 It's harder to get the user to send you debug information after they’ve moved on.